Mitch Miller: Sing Along with Mitch

 Singer Leslie Uggams, pianist Dick Hyman, accordionist Dominic Cortese, and the singing Quinto Sisters were regularly featured on Sing Along with Mitch.
 One of the tenors in Miller's chorale, Bob McGrath, later went on to a long and successful career on the PBS children's show Sesame Street (he was a founding member of the "human" cast in 1969 and McGrath became its longest-serving cast member until his enforced retirement in 2016).

 Sing Along with Mitch occasionally featured celebrity guests who would appear throughout the hour, and whose repertoire would be worked into the episode's list of songs: George Burns, Milton Berle, and Shirley Temple among them.
 The show also offered cameos by uncredited celebrities not necessarily known for their singing ability, who were either visiting or working in New York.
 These surprise guests were dressed like the male chorus members and hidden among them for the closing sing-along, including Johnny Carson, Jerry Lewis, Wally Cox, Buddy Hackett, and Joe E. Ross (in his police uniform from the Car 54, Where Are You? sitcom).

 As the popularity of the TV show rose, Miller continued to produce and record several "Sing Along with Mitch" record albums, complete with tear-out lyric sheets.
 The album series ultimately comprised 20 titles, released from 1958 to 1963.

 Sing Along with Mitch ran on television from 1961 until the network canceled it in 1964, a victim of changing musical tastes.
 Selected repeats aired briefly on NBC during the spring of 1966.
 The show's primary audience was over the age of 40 and it did not gain the favor of advertisers targeting the youth market.
+Miller's lawyers continued to defend his Sing-Along trademark for years, even down to the level of a small community theater advertising a sing-along Mikado in 1997.

 Miller left Columbia Records in 1965 and joined MCA Inc. as a consultant, signing the same year with MCA's Decca Records subsidiary.

-In later years, Miller would carry on the sing-along tradition, leading crowds in song in personal appearances.
+In later years, Miller carried on the sing-along tradition, leading crowds in song in personal appearances.
 For several years, Miller was featured in a popular series of Christmas festivities in New Bedford, Massachusetts, leading large crowds singing carols.
 Miller hosted a 1981 TV reunion of the Sing Along Gang for NBC (featuring veterans from the original gang, including Bob McGrath, Andy Love, Paul Friesen, Victor Griffin, and Dominic Cortese).
 Miller also appeared as host of two PBS television specials, Keep America Singing (1994) and Voices In Harmony (1996), featuring champion quartets and choruses of SPEBSQSA and Sweet Adelines International.
-He also appeared conducting regional orchestras and filled in many times as guest conductor of the Boston Pops Orchestra.
+He also appeared conducting regional orchestras and filled in many times as guest conductor of the Boston Pops orchestra.